opentok/opentok-reconnection/js-sample/README.md

 **Important:** To use this feature, you must contact TokBox to enroll in the Automatic Reconnection beta.
 See the main project [README](../README.md) on how to enroll.

 **Known issues:** The OpenTok Automatic Reconnection feature does not currently work in Firefox.
-This is due to a known issue with offline mode in Firefox, which Mozilla is working on.
+This is due to a known issue with offline mode and peer connections in Firefox (see https://bugzilla.mozilla.org/show_bug.cgi?id=1276559), which Mozilla is working on.

 ## Trying the sample code